Jupsi/logi_z906_wifi/README.md

 ## Features

 - Control volume, input, effects, and individual levels of the Z906 system
-- Power on/off the Z906 system
+- Visual Power on/off the Z906 system (Sensor)
 - Home Assistant integration using MQTT and auto-discovery
 - Keep the Z906 Console functional instead of replacing it
 - Visual Feedback for all MQTT-Commands on the Console